ONLY WITH US you can book a trip to the heart of the mountain!

 Located right inside the Ermicciolo Park in Vivo d’Orcia, the source stays in its natural element: the forest.
 On the level of the square, you enter a gallery just over 200 meters long, where contact with water is direct and no barrier separates the visitor from the impetuous force of the water that comes out of the rocks.
 The roar of the waterfall and the humidity of the air are the sensations that will remain etched in the memory.

-The Aqueduct of Vivo draws water from the three springs of the Amiata: Ermicciolo, Ente and Burlana, located in the Vivo d’Orcia area.
+The Aqueduct of Vivo draws water from the spring of Ermicciolo, located in the Vivo d’Orcia area.
 In 1895 the Municipality of Siena designed the Aqueduct intended to solve the lack of water that the city and the surrounding area absolutely needed.
 The source of Ermicciolo, where the project started, had a flow rate of 200 l / s.
-In 1928, the work began and ended in 1931, with a fundamental importance for most of the region.
+In 1908, the work began and ended in 1914, with a fundamental importance for most of the region.

 Already in the twelfth century St. Romualdo had chosen the Vivo area to found an Hermitage, describing this enchanted place as “wild and magnificent, a small hill stretched on the border between the beech and chestnut kingdom, a few flat meters near a narrow sinuous, sudden, from which two large and overwhelming pools of frozen water sprang with thunder”.